-The CASAS Technical Manual provides data on the reliability of the item bank (Section G).
+The CASAS Technical Manual provides data on the reliability of the item bank and specific test series.
 The test administration manuals for each test series also contain information about reliability.

 Reliability (test accuracy) has two major subcomponents - consistency and stability.
 For each scale score attained on a CASAS test, a standard error of measurement (SEM) is given.
 In addition to reporting a scale score for raw scores attained on a test, CASAS established a range of accuracy for each test form.
 For every score in the accurate range, a SEM for each scale score is given.
 For scale scores exceeding the accurate range, CASAS provides a usable, conservative scale score estimate.
 However, test administrators are encouraged to administer a test at the next more difficult test level to obtain a more accurate scale score estimate.
 CASAS does not report scale scores for raw scores falling below the accurate range.
-Information on test forms including SEMs, Test Information Function, correlation and classification consistency are published in the CASAS Technical Manual.
+Information on test forms including SEMs, test information function, correlation and classification consistency are published in the CASAS Technical Manual.

-CASAS uses the most currently researched and recommended methodology in educational measurement practice - Item Response Theory (IRT) - to establish indexes of item bank, test, and test score reliability.
-For indexes of consistency, CASAS tests for the unidimensionality of the item bank ensuring items all measure the same underlying construct.
-See CASAS Technical Manual for results of these analyses.
-The CASAS Technical Manual presents classical item statistics, including item point biserial correlations and their p-values, for all the test series.
+CASAS uses the most currently researched and recommended methodology in educational measurement practice-Item Response Theory-to establish indexes of item bank, test, and test score reliability.
+For indexes of consistency, CASAS tests for the uni-dimensionality of the item bank ensuring items all measure the same underlying construct.
+The CASAS Technical Manual presents classical item statistics, including item point bi-serial correlations and their p-values, for all the test series.

 The test for item stability is found under "parameter invariance" and "differential item functioning".
 Parameter invariance analyses test whether the item difficulties have changed over time.
-The 2002 findings show that the item difficulties have maintained their relative difficulties since their original calibrations in the 1980s.
-Differential item functioning (DIF) tests whether the item difficulties change in the measurement of different kinds of learners, such as learners of different gender and different ethnicity.
-The findings show that the item difficulties have remained stable, regardless of gender or ethnicity.
+Differential item functioning tests whether the item difficulties change in the measurement of different kinds of learners, such as learners of different gender and different ethnicity.
+As part of ongoing maintenance for the assessments, the stability of item parameter estimates are evaluated by CASAS periodically.